Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Positivity of symmetric polynomial functions

-One really needs the existence of local extreme points in Corollary \ref{local extreme point k-complete}.
-For the case without any local extreme points we can construct a counter example by using Example \ref{example3} (3). \begin{example} Let $l_1:=Z_2$, $l_2:=Z_4$ and $L: ~\R^4\to \R^2, ~ z\mapsto (l_1(z),l_2(z))$ and consider the $(l_1,l_2)$-sufficient symmetric polynomial
+The existence of local extreme points in Theorem \ref{thm:4} (1) is indeed necessary, as in cases without local extreme points it is possible to construct situations where the statement will not hold.
+We showcase this in the following. \begin{example} Let $K(h)=\R^4$, $l_1:=Z_2$, $l_2:=Z_4$ and $L: ~\R^4\to \R^2, ~ z\mapsto (l_1(z),l_2(z))$ and consider the $(l_1,l_2)$-sufficient symmetric polynomial

 The $2$-boundary $\H^2_L(-5,4)$ is empty by Example \ref{example3} (3).
 So $f(x)> 0$ for all $x\in \A_2$, but $f(1,-1,2,-2)=0$. \end{example}